idugalic/digital-restaurant/README.md

 Source code: [https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest)

-Sometimes, you are simply being required to deliver REST API.

-A recurring question with CQRS and EventSourcing is how to put a synchronous REST front-end on top of an asynchronous CQRS back-end.

-In general there are two approaches:

- - **segregating Command and Query** - resources representing Commands (request for changes) and resources representing Query Models (the state of the domain) are decoupled
- - **not segregating Command and Query** - one-to-one relation between a Command Model resource and a Query Model resource

 This application is using the second approach ('NOT segregating Command and Query') by exposing capabilities of our 'domain' via the REST API components that are responsible for

  - dispatching commands - [CommandController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest/src/main/kotlin/com/drestaurant/web/CommandController.kt)